Japanese script reform: Reintroduction of older kanji in mass media

-Jōyō kanji and the JIS
+Jōyō kanji and the Japanese Industrial Standards

 The jōyō kanji list, consisting at that time of 1,945 characters, was published by the Japanese government in 1981 to serve as a replacement for the tōyō kanji list.
 This newer list was based on the older tōyō kanji list, though jōyō kanji was more of a guide to kanji usage while tōyō kanji was created to gradually eliminate kanji usage.

 Around the same time, the Japanese Industrial Standards Committee (JIS) also attempted to create a standardised kanji character set for use in computing and word processing, and to assign a unique character code to each kanji for data processing.
 This character set was, like the jōyō kanji, merely a subset of the thousands of documented kanji, and became known colloquially as the JIS kanji set.
 The character set has undergone several revisions since its inception.
 The first of these, officially known as JIS C 6226, or more commonly as the old JIS kanji set, was published in 1978 and contained 6802 characters.
 After the creation of the jōyō kanji list in 1983, the old set was expanded to contain 6877 characters, including some non-kanji characters.
 This is known as the new JIS kanji set, and was designated as JIS X 0208 in 1987.

-Approximately 200 characters were changed from their traditional form to their simplified form in the change from the old JIS to the new JIS set, meaning that word documents written on computers using the old character set would not display the same characters when displayed on a computer that used the new character set.
+Approximately 200 characters were changed from their traditional form to their simplified form in the change from the old JIS to the new JIS set, meaning that documents written on computers using the old character set would not display the same characters when displayed on a computer that used the new character set.

 The JIS character set makes no distinction between the forms of characters, so it is not possible to distinguish between traditional and simplified forms.
 However, some characters, such as 剣, 劒, and 劍, are distinguished within the character set, despite being variations of the same character.